vast-data/openshift-vastnfs-kmm-operator/README.md

 ### Log Monitoring

-When using the `wait` option, the installation will:
+All installation commands now include real-time log monitoring by default.
+The installation will:

 1. **Install resources** - Deploy all KMM components
 2. **Wait for pods** - Monitor pod creation (up to 60 seconds)